 The playing field is pretty level here as they both have a capacity of 400Wh.

 Since both of these power stations have the same capacity, we are going to have to explore more details to see which is the best buy.

-When it comes to solar generators, one of the biggest factors that comes into play when its time to make a purchase is charging time.
+When it comes to solar generators, one of the biggest factors that come into play when it’s time to make a purchase is charging time.
 The AcoPower has a slightly shorter charging time which gives it the edge over the Yeti if charging times are important to you.

-Another big selling point on any power station is the power outlets that are built into the generator.
+Another big selling point of any power station is the power outlets that are built into the generator.

 Goal Zero 400w VS Jackery Explorer 440

 Taking a look at both the Yeti 400 and the Explorer 440 might make you take a double-take.
 The designs are quite similar and should provide for a great comparison.